 Some soundproofing products aren’t too expensive and can be easily found online.
 However, even if you’re on a very tight budget, you still have ways to do it.

-How to Soundproof a Room Cheaply: 10 Tips and Tricks
+How to Soundproof a Room on a Budget: 10 Tips & Tricks

-Here are the 10 cheap soundproofing ideas for rooms (including answers to some frequently asked questions) that should spark your creativity and get you on your feet.
+Here are some inexpensive soundproofing ideas for rooms (including answers to some frequently asked questions) that should spark your creativity and get you on your feet.
 They are ranked from those showing you how to soundproof it for free, to those requiring a small and reasonable investment.

 1. Play Around With the Decor